informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 indicates that this object represents a PseudoColumn.

 **Kind**: instance property of [<code>PseudoColumn</code>](#ERMrest.PseudoColumn)
+<a name="ERMrest.PseudoColumn+comment"></a>

+#### pseudoColumn.comment : <code>Object</code>
+The tooltip that should be used for this column.
+It will return the first applicable rule:
+1. comment that is defined on the sourceObject, use it.
+2. if aggregate and scalar use the "<function> <col_displayname>"
+3. if aggregate and entity use the "<function> <table_displayname>"
+3. In entity mode, return the table's displayname.
+4. In scalar return the column's displayname.

+**Kind**: instance property of [<code>PseudoColumn</code>](#ERMrest.PseudoColumn)
 <a name="ERMrest.PseudoColumn+displayname"></a>

 #### pseudoColumn.displayname : <code>Object</code>
-The displayname that should be used for this column.
+The tooltip that should be used for this column.
 It will return the first applicable rule:
-1. markdown_name that is defined on the sourceObject.
+1. comment that is defined on the sourceObject, use it.
-2. if aggregate use the {function} col_displayname.
+2. if aggregate and scalar use the "<function> <col_displayname>"
+3. if aggregate and entity use the "<function> <table_displayname>"
 3. In entity mode, return the table's displayname.
 4. In scalar return the column's displayname.